CodeForever42/zbxansible/README.md

 # zbxansible
-some ansible tasks for zabbşx
+some ansible tasks for zabbix